andrescolodrero/loopback-connector-ibmi/README.md

 ## Configuration

 Use the [data source generator](https://docs.strongloop.com/display/LB/Data+source+generator) (`slc loopback:datasource`) to add the IBMi data source to your application.
+The Datasource generator doesnt contain "IBMi" conector, but you can create it manual.

 The entry in the application's `server/datasources.json` will look something like this:

 ```